 Create a new ad unit in Google AdSense

 Visit your AdSense account.
 You can probably find it following this link.

-You will see different choices of ad types now.
-We will look at the two most common of them here: Text & display ads and In-article ads.
+We will look at the two most common at types here: Display ads and In-article ads.

 Tips for naming your ad unit

 I see different naming styles for ad units every day.
 While the exact format may vary, I find it most useful to have at least the following information in the name:

 - the website, if you have more than one

 - format (e.g., “Medium Rectangle”) or size (e.g., “300×250”)